henrysky/astroNN/README.md

 #### [Uncertainty analysis in neural net demo](https://github.com/henrysky/astroNN/tree/master/demo_tutorial/NN_uncertainty_analysis)

-#### All plotting function are currently broken and removed from the master branch, will be fixed this week

 ## Authors

 * **Henry W.H.
 Leung** - *Initial work and developer* - [henrysky](https://github.com/henrysky)\